TinaZhang16/TinaZhang16.github.io/index.md

 <body>

 <div>
   <p>Here is  <span class="thick">Tingyu Zhang (Tina)</span>.
-I'm a third-year Master student in the Department of Control Science and Engineering, Nankai University, my supervisor is Professor Mingwei Sun.Previously, I receive B.E. in Automation from Chang'an University in 2022.</p>
+I'm a third-year Master student in the Department of Control Science and Engineering, Nankai University, my supervisor is Professor Mingwei Sun.
+Previously, I receive B.E. in Automation from Chang'an University in 2022.</p>
 </div>
 </body>
 </html>